openresty/memc-nginx-module/README.markdown

 Earlier versions of Nginx like 0.6.x and 0.5.x will *not* work.

-If you find that any particular version of Nginx above 0.7.46 does not work with this module, please consider [[#Report Bugs|reporting a bug]].
+If you find that any particular version of Nginx above 0.7.46 does not work with this module, please consider `reporting a bug`.

 Report Bugs
 ===========